Match of the Century (rugby union): Background

 By the time the tour arrived in Wales, the All Blacks had not conceded a single point in their last 600 minutes of rugby.
 They had played 27 matches on the tour so far, scoring 801 points and conceding just 22.
 They had also won all three of the preceding international matches, two without conceding any points (12–7 against Scotland, 15–0 against Ireland and 15–0 against England).

 Wales were also unbeaten that year (defeating England 25–0, Scotland 6–3 and Ireland 10–3 in winning the Home Nations Championship) and had not lost a home international since 1899.
 As such, many commentators in New Zealand and the UK saw the match as the best chance of stopping an All Blacks clean sweep, and billed the game as the "Match of the Century" or "The World Championship Match" long before the tour had begun.

 The All Blacks played Yorkshire, at Headingley Rugby Stadium on 13 December, winning the game convincingly 40–0.
-The team travelled to Wales by train on 15 December, arriving at Cardiff station in the evening.
-Despite the late hour, the visitors received a raucous welcome, a large crowd (contemporary estimates put the crowd at 20,000) had gathered to greet the All Blacks both inside the station and along the neighbouring streets, preventing the players from getting to their hotel, and police had to force a path through the crowd for the tourists.
+The team then travelled to Wales by train on 15 December, arriving at Cardiff station in the late evening.
+Despite the hour, the visitors received a raucous welcome, a large crowd (estimated at 20,000) had gathered inside the station and along the neighbouring streets to welcome the much celebrated All Blacks to Wales, this prevented the players from getting to their hotel with police having to force a path through the crowd.